kawashirov/distant-horizons/Readme.txt

 Forge version: 1.16.5-36.1.0

 Notes:
-This version has been confirmed to work in Eclipse.
+This version has been confirmed to work in Eclipse and Retail Minecraft.
+(Retail running forge version 1.16.5-36.1.0)

 ========================